FAQ - Misdemeanor Drug Charges

 Q: Do I really need an attorney for a misdemeanor drug charge?

 A: An attorney can definitely help a client charged with a misdemeanor drug crime.
 First, an attorney can pursue the option of a diversion program or intervention in lieu of conviction which can result in the charge being dismissed with no conviction.
 Second, a lawyer can review the prosecution’s evidence and evaluate the possible defenses.
-For example, there may be issues with the prosecution’s case such as illegal search and seizure, Fifth Amendment violations, legal possession issues, chain of custody issues, etc. If a dismissal is not an option, an experienced attorney can present a defense against the charge through the court process, including hearings in front of the court, and if need be, a trial.
+For instance, the prosecution may have problems with its case, including Fourth Amendment violations, Miranda violations, legal possession defenses, breaks in the custody chain, etc. If a dismissal is not an option, an experienced attorney can present a defense against the charge through the court process, including hearings in front of the court, and if need be, a trial.

-Shawn Dominy is a criminal defense lawyer in Columbus, Ohio, and he represents clients charged with misdemeanor drug crimes.
-To learn more about Shawn Dominy, please see his attorney profile.
-You can also see recent case results and client reviews.
-If you would like to discuss how Shawn Dominy can help with your felony drug charge in Columbus or central Ohio, please call 614-717-1177 or email the Dominy Law Firm to arrange a free consultation.
+We are a criminal defense law firm in Columbus, Ohio, and we frequently handle cases for clients facing misdemeanor drug cases.
+To learn more about us, please see our firms profile.
+You can also see what clients say about our representation.
+If you would like to discuss how we can help with your misdemeanor drug charges in Columbus or central Ohio, please call 614-717-1177 or EMAIL US to arrange a free consultation.